tomwhartung/jmws_accoutrements/submissions/birdy/2018_05_30/README.md

 Check these off when they are done.
 Word counts are for the article ONLY, and do not include the titles or footnotes, just the article.

-Key:
+## Key to the Checklist:

-- [X] - done, but worth re-reading before submitting
+- [X] - Upper case "X" - Done, but worth re-reading before submitting
-- [x] - complete, but definitely requires review before submitting
+- [x] - Lower case "x" - Complete, but definitely requires review before submitting
-- [-] - at least a solid start: an expanded outline or close to complete, at best: may need only a nice ending
+- [-] - Dash - Article has at least a solid start, it's an expanded outline or close to complete, or at best may need only a nice ending
+- [ ] - Blank - Images, titles, and boiler plate are done **before** adding the article to the checklist

-Checklist:
+## Checklist:

 - [X] 01-x_files (661 words)
 - [X] 02-star_wars-leia_and_han (802 words)